xp-dojo/atdd-bank-account/README.md

 ## Hints

-The steps above are __iterative__.
+The steps above are *iterative*:  you're meant to go through them more than once (and not always in the same order).
 Try something small and get feedback.
 Can you think of a way to get feedback and refine using the mechanisms above?

 # Additional Reading